 - Why can a utility company do work on my property?
 A utility company can perform work on your property only within a dedicated utility easement.
 Access over non-encumbered private property to the utility easement requires property owner approval.
 An easement is a permanent right authorizing a person or party (i.e. Xcel, Comcast, CenturyLink) to use the described portion of the property for a particular purpose.
 Utility easements are normally dedicated during the planning phase of development and are depicted on the plat.
 Easements can also be deeded at a later date by separate instrument.
 Residents can view plats with the location of easements on the City’s Land Use & Planning Online Map at www.LouisvilleCO.gov/About-Us/Online-Maps.
 Residents can also come into City Hall and request assistance with interpreting a plat in the Public Works Department.

 - Is the City closing the Davidson Mesa Dog Off-Leash Area?
 No, the City is not planning on closing the Davidson Mesa Dog-Off Leash Area.
 The City supports the Open Space Advisory Board's (OSAB) efforts to continue to develop a broad range of options and recommendations to help improve the use and management of the off-leash area and to ensure its future sustainability.
-Moving forward City staff will be working with a sub-committee of OSAB and the Parks and Public Landscaping Advisory Board to review citizen and board concerns and make recommendations for improvements of use and management.
-If you would like to continue to receive information on this topic, please subscribe to our enotifications at www.LouisvilleCO.gov/Enotification (Davidson Mesa Dog Off-Leash Area).
+Moving forward City staff will be working with OSAB and the Parks and Public Landscaping Advisory Board to review and make recommendations for general dog park needs.
+If you would like to continue to receive information on this topic, please subscribe to our eNotifications at www.LouisvilleCO.gov/Enotification (Davidson Mesa Dog Off-Leash Area).
 You can also call our new dog-off leash area closure hotline at 303.335.HOWL (4695).
 Call the HOWL line before leaving home and get real time updates on the dog off-leash area!

 - Why were the cottonwood trees removed at the Recreation/Senior Center?
 After careful assessment of the two cottonwood trees east of the Recreation/Senior Center adjacent to the concrete path, it was concluded that they were unsafe and needed to be removed.
 The City worked with Davey Tree Company and Bees and Trees to cut down the cottonwood trees and relocate the beehive inside the trunk.
 The Parks and Public Landscaping Advisory Board will be working with City staff on a landscape plan for the impacted area and will present conceptual plans for public comment before finalizing and implementing the plan.